 We can’t recommend conventional eggs, which are produced in inhumane, unhealthy conditions which also result in lower nutrient levels.
-Chickens kept in these conditions become stressed and prone to infections, so antibiotics may be added to their feed routinely.
+Chickens kept in these conditions become stressed, unhealthy and prone to infections, so antibiotics may be added to their feed routinely.

-At Eats of Eden you can choose from Clounanna Free Range Eggs and Certified Organic eggs from Hens on the Hill, both locally produced.
+At Eats of Eden you can choose from locally produced Clounanna Free Range Eggs and Connolly’s Certified Organic eggs produced in Co Monaghan.

 Eggs are tasty, convenient and satisfying, so don’t just think of them for breakfast.
 They are also ideal for lunch, a light evening meal or even a handy portable snack.
 If you want to try something a little more adventurous than the usual boiled, poached or scrambled call in to Eats of Eden and ask for our free recipe leaflets for Tasty Steamed Eggs and Deluxe Scrambled Eggs.